andreychemist/andreychemist.github.io/pages/faq.md

 Many professors wrote letters completely themselves and sent me either paper or signed electronic copy.
 But since these letters are of a legal nature, some professors asked me to provide them with drafts that they could modify and sign if they would agree with everything written there.

+I didn't attach the CV's of professors who gave me recommendations.
+They wrote about their experience, credentials, and honors in the first paragraph of the letter.
+However, it won't hurt to attach CV's of referees.

 Don't forget to thank your recommenders when you have received your green card.

 # How did you translate your documents?